Microsoft Licensing Advisory

 BillingMonthly to SPLA reseller based on reported usageMonthly to Microsoft or CSP distributor based on subscriptions

 SPLA licensing costs can be optimised significantly through systematic analysis of deployment architecture, product editions, licence metrics, and operational processes.
-The following strategies consistently deliver 15–35% cost reductions for service providers without reducing service capability.
+The following strategies consistently deliver 15 to 35% cost reductions for service providers without reducing service capability.

 Optimise Windows Server Edition Selection

-Calculate the Standard vs Datacenter break-even for every physical host.
+Calculate the Standard versus Datacenter break-even for every physical host.
 Convert high-density virtualisation hosts (6+ VMs) to Datacenter licensing.
 Consolidate VMs onto fewer hosts where Datacenter is already licensed to maximise the unlimited virtualisation rights.
-This single optimisation typically delivers the largest SPLA cost reduction for hosting providers — often 20–30% of total Windows Server SPLA spend.
+This single optimisation typically delivers the largest SPLA cost reduction for hosting providers, often 20 to 30% of total Windows Server SPLA spend.

 Right-Size SQL Server Editions and Metrics

 Audit every SQL Server instance for edition requirements.
 Downgrade Enterprise to Standard wherever Enterprise-only features are not genuinely required.
 For SQL Server Standard instances, calculate whether per-core or SAL is cheaper based on actual user counts.
-Consolidate SQL Server instances onto shared infrastructure (where customer isolation requirements permit) to reduce the total core count requiring licensing.
+Consolidate SQL Server instances onto shared infrastructure where customer isolation requirements permit.
 Remove or stop SQL Server instances that are no longer actively serving customer workloads.

 Eliminate Over-Reporting and Stale Assets